-II.Conducting Surveys on Actual Trade Practices and Collaborating with the Fair Trade Commission (Measures taken by the NTA) Conducting Surveys on Actual Trade Practices Effectively - (i) Conducting surveys focusing on liquor businesses that have a significant influence on the market - (ii) Conducting follow-up surveys on liquor businesses subject to the NTA's improvement guidance - (iii) Publicly disclosing problematic trade practices and the guidance provided as much as possible in order to prevent similar trade by other businesses 2.
-Measures to Keep the Liquor Tax Revenues - (i) Judging the existence of excessive competition (as specified in Article 84, Paragraph 1 of the Liquor Business Associations Law) in line with the descriptions in I "Fair Liquor Trade Practices" - (ii) Taking the minimum actions to solve the problem if a measures should be taken to keep the liquor tax revenues.
-3. Addressing Violations of the Anti-Monopoly Law If a Regional Commissioner finds any violation of the Anti-Monopoly Law in liquor businesses' trade, the Commissioner will report this fact to the Fair Trade Commission.
-4. Collaborating with the Fair Trade Commission - (i) The NTA has discussions with the Fair Trade Commission concerning problems in the distribution process - (ii) The appointing officers in the Regional Taxation Bureau in charge of managing market-related information
+II.
+Conducting Surveys on Actual Trade Practices and Collaborating with the Fair Trade Commission 1.
+Conducting Surveys on Actual Trade Practices Effectively - (i) Conducting surveys focusing on liquor businesses that have a significant influence on the market - (ii) Conducting follow-up surveys on liquor businesses subject to the NTA's improvement guidance - (iii) Publicly disclosing problematic trade practices and guidance provided to the extent possible in order to prevent similar trade by other businesses 2.
+Measures to Keep the Liquor Tax Revenues - (i) Judging the existence of excessive competition (as specified in Article 84, Paragraph 1 of the Liquor Business Associations Law) in line with the descriptions in I "Fair Liquor Trade Practices" - (ii) Taking the minimum actions to solve the problem if measures should be taken to keep the liquor tax revenues 3.
+Addressing Violations of the Antimonopoly Law If a regional commissioner finds any violation of the Antimonopoly Law in liquor businesses' trade, the commissioner will report this fact to the Fair Trade Commission.
+4. Collaborating with the Fair Trade Commission - (i) The NTA has discussions with the Fair Trade Commission concerning problems in the distribution process. - (ii) The officers in the regional taxation bureau in charge of managing market-related information are newly appointed.